 If you would prefer not to go directly to your physician and ask for a copy of your health records, your marijuana doctor can obtain a complete direct transfer.
 This is done by submitting a form and faxing it to your primary health provider.
 They then compile the documents needed and fax them over to your marijuana doctor.
 Though this can save you some time and hassle, not all medical marijuana prescribers offer this service.

 3. Choose your medical marijuana doctor and make an appointment:

 It might seem impossible to find a doctor who believes in the work of medical marijuana, but though it might be tricky, it is possible.
 Most doctors that do this, do so through clinics.
 These types of clinics are often listed online and promote the fact that they prescribe medical marijuana.

-Once you come across a trusted and legit medical marijuana doctor, it comes time to make an appointment.
+Once you find a trusted and legit medical marijuana doctor, it’s time to make an appointment.
 Though some clinics do allow walk-ins, make sure you call ahead of time to become familiar with the method the clinic utilizes.

 As with any type of appointment, make sure you arrive to your certification appointment 15 minutes early.
 This will allow you to be sure you are there in time for your appointment and to fill out any necessary paperwork.

 Once you are put into a room, you will probably wait a few minutes for the doctor to show up.
 When he does, he will probably look over your medical history (using the records you provide) and ask you some questions related to your lifestyle, medical condition, and why you think marijuana is right for you.

 Though these may seem like very straightforward questions, it is vital that you are up front and honest with your doctor.
 Though he/she is only trying to help you, marijuana doctors are used to patients that lie about their health conditions in order to get a medical marijuana card to legally use cannabis.
 Your doctor will be able to tell if you are not being serious.